ngrok/ngrok-docs/docs/integrations/whatsapp/webhooks.md

 To register a webhook on your WhatsApp account follow the instructions below:

 **Requirements**: You'll need a Facebook app and a business phone number associated with your Facebook app.
-Create one before continuing to the next step.
+Create one before following the rest of these steps.

 Connect your Facebook page with your WhatsApp account by following the instructions below: